LBANN/DGraph/experiments/OGB/Readme.md

 All runs are on the full graph.
 The script saves the logs in the `log_dir` directory.
 The logs contain the training and validation loss and accuracy for each run.
 The script also saves the model with the best validation accuracy.

 ### Additional Notes
 The experiments use some additional libraries.
+Use the [ogb] option when installing with pip.

 - fire: For command line argument parsing